istio/community/WORKING-GROUP-PROCESSES.md

 Leads are responsible for running a working group.
 Running the group involves a few activities:

 * **Meetings**.
-Prepare the agenda and run the regular working group meetings.
+Help with running the combined working group meetings.
+Be sure to attend the meeting if there is an agenda item for your workgroup.
 Ensure the meetings are recorded, and properly archived on YouTube.

 * **Notes**.
 Ensure that meeting notes are kept up to date.
+The lead may delegate note-taking duties.
 Provide a link to the recorded meeting in the notes.
-The lead may delegate note-taking duties.

 * **Roadmap**.
 Establish **and maintain** a roadmap for the working group outlining the areas of focus for the working group over the next
 3 months.

 * **Report**.
-Report current status to the main community meeting every 6 weeks.
+Report current status to the TOC meeting every as appropriate.

 ### Be open

 The community design process is done in the open.
-Working groups should communicate primarily through the public working group mailing list and meetings, through design documents in the working group’s folder, through GitHub issues, and GitHub PRs.
+Working groups should communicate primarily through the public working group Slack channel and meetings, through design documents in the working group’s folder, through GitHub issues, and GitHub PRs.
-Avoid private emails and/or meeting when possible.
+Avoid private emails and/or meetings when possible.

 ### Making decisions